 In their second week, basic life training modules are introduced.
 Students practice CPR and use automated external defibrillators.

 In their third week, students receive hands-on training with anesthesia-related equipment directly from Mass General operating rooms.

-The fourth week takes place in the Paul S. Russell Museum of Medical History and Innovation and consists of two simulation experiences.
-Upstairs in the museum, students learn the basics of intubation and practice intubating a mannequin using a laryngoscope and fiberoptic scope.
-Downstairs, students utilize their skills learned in prior weeks to assess and diagnose a patient.
+The fourth week takes place at the Norman Knight Nursing Center for Clinical & Professional Development, where students participate in simulation experiences.
+Students learn the basics of intubation and practice intubating a mannequin using a laryngoscope and fiberoptic scope.
+Students utilize their skills learned in prior weeks to assess and diagnose a patient.
 Students also practice stabilizing a mannequin presenting with an asthma attack, ectopic pregnancy or heart attack.
 During this week, students participate in tour of a Mass General operating room, led by our staff members.

 Students enrolled in the Job Shadowship Program get a full-spectrum experience in DACCPM.
 During the course of 12 weeks, students meet with one or more members of the department to understand their role(s) and work.
 Depending on their particular interests, students may be paired with staff members in the following areas:

 The Summer Research Training Program engages students with the research efforts of the DACCPM.
 Students meet with principal investigators (PIs) over a series of six lunches throughout the summer and have the chance to visit labs, engage in discussions and take part in a mock operation room experience in the Treadwell Learning Library at Mass General.
 The aim of the program is to promote STEM and foster a love of research and anesthesia.

 If you are a member of the DACCPM and would like to participate in one of the above programs, please email Jessica Colocouris at email@example.com for more information.